Tek Eye Logo

 The grind of writing can be helped with these tools.

-If you struggle to get going with a new paper start by putting down section headers as a guide to organising your thoughts.
+If you struggle to begin a new paper start by putting down section headers as a guide to organising your thoughts.
 Science and engineering papers can follow the IMRaD format (Introduction, Methods, Results and Discussion) as a starter.
-However, it is high-quality scientific content that matters, not religiously sticking to a particular format.
+However, high-quality scientific content matters, not religiously sticking to a particular format.
 Other ways exist to help organise what is going to be covered in a paper, e.g., a structured abstract that could follow OMRC (Objective, Methods, Results and Conclusion) or a variation of it.

 Low-Cost Open Access Journals for Paper Publishing

 This list of resources is mainly for STEM researchers looking for low-cost Open Access publishing routes.
-Note: There are a lot of publishing scams you may come across, especially when your first paper is published with your email address.
-Criminals set up fake journals and conferences to obtain money for registration and publishing fees.
+Warning Note: There are many publishing scams you may come across, especially when your first paper is available with your email address.
+Criminals set up fake journals and conferences to obtain money for registration and publishing fees and give nothing in return.
 Always check the reputation of the journal or conference.

 Appearance in this list is not an endorsement, please satisfy yourself that the publication is of sufficient quality for your paper (see the section on Assessing for Research Impact).